DorcasOpatola/DorcasOpatola/README.md

 - 👋   Hi, I’m @DorcasOpatola

-- 👀   I’m interested in creating healthcare/medical solutions with tech.
+- 👀   I am a Chemist intrested in healthcare/medical solutions with tech.

-- 🌱   I’m currently learning software engineering with ALX - C, shell, git, and other amazing stuffs.
+- 🌱   I’m currently learning software engineering with ALX & STUTERN - C, shell, git, and other amazing stuffs.

 - 💞️   I’m looking to collaborate on open source projects and software engineering projects.